prathamesh-sonpatki/o11y-wiki/README.md

 ### CI

-CI (Continuous Integration) is a practice of integrating code changes into a shared repository frequently.
-CI helps detect and resolve conflicts early and ensures that new code integrates smoothly with the existing codebase.
+CI (Continuous Integration) integrates code changes into a common branch of a shared repository and runs automated tests against it every time the changes are merged, or a commit is made.
+This allows for detecting issues in the code faster because it is tested continuously, as the name says.

 ### CD